SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ```

 ### Guidance
-Okay so we have all of these options, how do we choose what what to do when handling errors?
+Okay so we have all of these options, how do we choose what to do when handling errors?
 It of course all goes back to your requirements.
 1. In general, keep it simple when possible!
  * Handle your exceptions and don't throw them when possible.
  * Think about how your function might fail and configure the `RetryTemplate` (Would Retrying really help?) and binding specific error channel appropriately.